SkorionOS/linux-skorion/README.md

-# Linux kernel based on ArchLinux and patched for ChimeraOS
+# Linux kernel based on ArchLinux and patched for SkorionOS

 We aim to provide early access to some upstream patches and some compatibility fixes we discover and test.
 Yet we try to provide a stable experience.